 Step #7: Build onto your strategy or add another one into the mix.

-For instance, let’s say you’re doing well growing your email list by placing opt-ins in your blog content and social media videos.
+For instance, let’s say you’re doing well growing your email list by placing opt-ins in your unique blog ideas and social media videos.

 You might then take it to the next level by hosting a webinar.

 Or, maybe you’re starting to make sales in your automated nurture sequence that people get when they join your list.Wow - I love these ideas for creating #BloggingGoals and actually achieving them! #TPTBPodcast

 You might then get more clever, for instance, by hosting a five-day email challenge that includes a daily Facebook live check-in, and then ending that with a pitch for your relevant product.